syncfusion-content/uwp-docs/uwp/Smith-Chart/Data-Markers.md

 # Data Markers in UWP Smith Chart (SfSmithChart)

-Data markers are used to provide information about data point to the user.
+Data markers are used to provide information about a data point to the user.
 You can add a shape and label to adorn each data point.

-## Add Shapes
+## Add shapes

-Shapes can be added to line series to indicate each data point and it also can be added to the chart by enabling the `ShowMarker` option of the *Series* property.
-There are different shapes can be added to the chart by using the `MarkerType` option such as rectangle, circle, diamond, etc.
+Shapes can be added to line series to indicate each data point and they can also be added to the chart by enabling the `ShowMarker` option of the *Series* property.
+Different shapes can be added to the chart by using the `MarkerType` option such as rectangle, circle, diamond, etc.

 The following code example explains how to enable series marker and add shapes,